dbertella/conf-sketches/jsday-2016/day-1.md

 I had the chance to participate to [jsday](http://2016.jsday.it/) in Verona early this year and I wanted to make a small summary to all of you that couldn't be there.
 I really liked [Kitze](https://medium.com/@kitze/lessons-learned-at-react-amsterdam-51f2006c4a59#.leg4e0mjn)'s' idea to write about React Amsterdam conference he attended.

-Unfortunately this summary can't be complete since there were 2 distinct tracks and I couldn't follow both of them at the same time but still hope can be interesting for you anyway.
+Unfortunately this summary can't be complete since there were 2 distinct tracks and I couldn't follow both of them at the same time but still, I hope this can be interesting for you anyway.

-I will add slides and videos links as soon as they are available.
+I'll add slides and videos links as soon as they are available.

-##TLDR;
+##TL;DR
-The main topic was Functional reactive programming, or RxJs if you prefer.
+The big topic was *Functional reactive programming*, or RxJs if you prefer.
-That's the big thing in javascript 2016.
+That seems like the big thing in javascript 2016.

 <blockquote class="twitter-tweet" data-lang="it"><p lang="en" dir="ltr">Recap from <a href="https://twitter.com/hashtag/jsday?src=hash">#jsday</a> 2016 <a href="https://twitter.com/hashtag/functional?src=hash">#functional</a> <a href="https://twitter.com/hashtag/reactive?src=hash">#reactive</a> <a href="https://twitter.com/hashtag/programming?src=hash">#programming</a> is the new black <a href="https://twitter.com/hashtag/javascript?src=hash">#javascript</a></p>&mdash; Daniele Bertella (@_denb) <a href="https://twitter.com/_denb/status/730801587493437440">12 maggio 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Few talks and the first day workshop, that I unfortunately attend, I'll talk about it later on, were on this subject.
-And everybody was mentioning it even in other talks.
+2 talks, a workshop and mentions in many talks, all about *Functional reactive programming*.

 # Day 1
 ## First Keynote: What we need from the Web, and what it needs from us.
-[@shwetank](https://twitter.com/shwetank), an Opera developer, talked about *Progressive web apps*, probably the second big thing in javascript 2016.
+[@shwetank](https://twitter.com/shwetank), Opera developer, talked about *Progressive web apps*, probably the second big thing in javascript 2016.
 It was fun because I just attended another great conference at google Italia few days before the jsday on the exactly same topic.
-I was thinking *PWA* were a Google only thing but I was happy to realize other browsers thinking about it as a way to save web against mobile native development.
+I was thinking *PWA* were a Google mostly-only thing but I was happy to realize other browsers thinking about it as a way to save `the web` against `mobile native` development.

 How *PWA* can beat native?
-Basically web offer: `try before install` model vs native that force you to install and app to try it.
+Basically web offer: `try before install` model vs native that force you to install an app to try it.

 Pretty much same capabilities and user engagement without even the needs of installing.